Tipsy Elves: Reviewing golf's newest, loudest fashion

 How Tipsy Elves clothing moved into the golf space

 The backstory of Tipsy Elves is actually pretty cool.
 It launched in 2011 as an ugly Christmas sweater company.
 But the urge for certain people to peacock all year round is strong.
-So the brand expanded to offer apparel for all major holidays, plus bathing suites and snow/ski wear.
-Their first golf collection launched less than a year ago in April 2022.
+So the brand expanded to offer apparel for all major holidays, plus bathing suits and snow/ski wear.
+Their first golf collection launched in April 2022.

-It was so well received that new patterns were created for 2023.
+It was so well received that new patterns have been created every year.
 Tipsy Elves' success can probably be traced to the influx of new, younger golfers who are readily seeking to look and think differently than golf's establishment.
 They want the game to fun and inclusive, not their old man's country club.
 Music and drinks fit right in with this new look.
 I'm sure there's also a market for spouses, parents and girlfriends who want to buy something from Tipsy Elves as a gag gift for their favorite golfer.
 That's fine, too.
 That's how the ugly Christmas sweater market exploded.

-I'm not confident enough to wear the wildest patterns like the "Tacosaurus" and "Rubber Ducky" shirts and shorts, but I do love the "Bloody Mary" polo.
+People love the "Bloody Mary" polo whenever I wear it.
 It's soft, breathable and fun.
 Seeing the "Grand Finale" polo and button-down shirt loaded with bomb pops just brings a smile to my face every time.
 Bomb pops pretty much symbolize my childhood of running wild in the streets, shooting hoops and playing in open fire hydrants.
 It will be my go-to Fourth of July party shirt, on and off the golf course, for as long as it lasts.

 Like it or not, the game is changing, folks.
 I want to be among the Tipsiest of Elves having fun wearing whatever I want.